 Over the past few years, I’ve had the chance to visit schools with access to a wide range of digital tools.
-Some have a tablet for each student to use throughout the school day, while others may have a handful of laptops or Chromebook computers, or an interactive display mounted on the wall.
-Last month I shared ideas for rethinking interactive whiteboards in small group instruction and in this post we’ll take a more in-depth dive and make connections to blended learning stations.
+Some have a tablet for each student to use throughout the school day.
+Others may have a handful of laptops or Chromebook computers, or an interactive display mounted on the wall.
+Last month I shared ideas for rethinking interactive whiteboards in small group instruction.
+In this post we’ll take a more in-depth dive and make connections to blended learning stations.

-In many classrooms where blended learning is taking place, students are using a variety of tools throughout the school day and might rotate between stations as they dive into different activities.
+In many classrooms where blended learning is taking place, students are using a variety of tools throughout the school day.
+They might rotate between stations as they dive into different activities.
 Blended Learning is the practice of combining both online and face-to-face teaching and learning to create a hybrid experience for students.
-This model is popular in both one-to-one learning environments as well as classrooms that might have access to just a few devices or one interactive display.
+This model is popular in one-to-one learning environments.
+It is also popular in classrooms that might have access to just a few devices or one interactive display.

 In a post on my site last year, I featured the book Blended Learning in Action: A Practical Guide Toward Sustainable Change by Catlin R. Tucker, Tiffany Wycoff, and Jason T. Green.
-This book provides a lot of guidance for educators just getting started with blending learning or taking their implementation to the next level.
+This book provides a lot of guidance for educators just getting started with blending learning.
+It is also useful for teachers ready to take their implementation to the next level.
 So how can educators leverage the power of interactive whiteboards as they introduce blended learning stations to their students?